iharena/vue3-number-picker/README.md

 - Supports `v-model` for easy two-way binding
 - Custom text alignment and placeholder
 - Style hooks for easy theming
+- TypeScript: fully written in TypeScript for type safety and better DX
+- Well-tested: strong unit test coverage
+- Automatic decimal precision: the input keeps decimals consistent with your step.

 ---